CDPH Reported Animal Rabies in California

 Suggested messages:

 If your pet finds or catches a #bat, call local animal control.
-Don't touch or try to catch the bat yourself.
+Don’t touch or try to catch the bat yourself.
 Some bats can spread #rabies to people and animals if they bite.
-See your vet to be sure your pets are up-to-date on their rabies shots. https://bit.ly/RabiesCDPH
+See your vet to be sure your pets are up to date on their rabies shots. https://www.cdph.ca.gov/Programs/CID/DCDC/Pages/Rabies.aspx

 Spanish:

 Some bats can spread rabies if they bite.
-Most people will know if a bat bites them, but some people may not know, especially if they have been asleep or alone in a room where a bat was found.
-If you or a child aren't sure if a bat bite occurred, contact your health care provider or public health agency.
+Most people who are bitten by a bat while awake will feel the bite.
+But someone who is asleep, intoxicated, or has an intellectual disability may not know if they have been bitten.
+If you or a child aren't sure if a bat bite occurred, contact a healthcare provider or your local public health agency.
 If the bat is still inside, call animal control to capture the bat and have it tested for rabies.
-Rabies is a serious disease that can be fatal, but is also 100% preventable.
+Rabies is a serious disease that can be fatal, but it's also 100% preventable.

 While camping this summer, you may get to see bats flying outside in the evening.
 Sometimes bats fly into buildings or cabins.
 If you see a bat flying around in a room, do not try to catch it.
 Open windows and doors to let it fly out.
 If you find a bat lying on the floor or on a surface, do not touch it.
 Some bats can spread rabies if they bite.
 Leave it alone and call animal control.

 Before your kids head off to summer camp, remind them not to touch or go near wild animals, including bats.
 Your child may see bats flying outside during the evening, which is a normal part of camping.
 But some bats can spread serious diseases like rabies if they bite.
 Teach your child never to touch, play with, or try to catch a bat, especially one that is lying on the ground.
 Tell your child to notify a counselor or other camp staff if they see a bat inside a cabin or other building.
-Learn more with these kid-friendly resources: https://www.cdc.gov/rabiesandkids/
+Learn more: https://www.cdc.gov/rabies/prevention/bats.html

 Remind kids not to touch #bats and other wild animals at summer camp.
 Seeing bats flying at night is normal when #camping, but some bats can spread #rabies if they bite.
 Teach kids never to touch a wild bat and to tell camp staff if they see a bat in a building.